Laura Wilson (photographer): Books

-Wilson has completed seven books of photography and text:
+Wilson has completed nine books of photography and text:

 Watt Matthews of Lambshead (1989) is a photographic essay about one of the last Texas cattlemen.
 Matthews lived his entire life on the famous Lambshead Ranch, located west of Fort Worth.
 A. C. Greene wrote that “[Watt] Matthews … was the last living link with all the Texas cowboy and ranch mythology and lore from the 1850s.”
 Matthews' obituary, The New York Times wrote that the book has become "a classic of Texas history."

 Hutterites of Montana (2000) documents the Hutterite communities of the American West.
 Wilson's interest in the Hutterites began during her work with Avedon: "Still vivid in my mind is my first glimpse of the Hutterites.
 We were driving in Montana at dusk.
 There was a lovely pink sunset.
 We saw in the distance an open meadow of wheat, and far off, figures walking.
 The girls were in long, colorful dresses, like Christian LaCroix, the boys in white shirts and black pants."
 Hutterite communities generally do not allow photography, but Wilson visited Montana Hutterite communities many times and eventually received permission to take photos.

 Avedon at Work: In the American West (2003) is a portrait of photographer Richard Avedon that shows Avedon's creative process, working methods, and range of subjects as he worked to complete In the American West.
 Wilson documented Avedon's process throughout the six years they spent working on the project, and the book describes this work.

 Grit and Glory: Six-Man Football (2003) documents six-man football and its culture in small Texas towns.
 “In this jewel of a book, Laura Wilson reveals the energy and thrill of the six-man game and the visceral, rough-edged culture in which it is played and cherished.”